kanishka-linux/reminiscence/README.md

 # Features

-* Bookmark links and edit its metadata via web-interface.
+* Bookmark links and edit its metadata (like title, tags, summary) via web-interface.

 * Archieve links content in HTML, PDF or full-page PNG format.

 * Automatic archival of links to non-html content like pdf, jpg, txt etc..

+    **i.e.** Bookmarking links to pdf, jpg etc.. via web-interface will automatically save those files on server.

 * Directory based categorization of bookmarks

-* Automatic tagging of HTML content links. (supports manual tagging also)
+* Automatic tagging of HTML links.

 * Automatic summarization of HTML content.

 * Special readability mode.

-* Search bookmarks according to url, title or tags
+* Search bookmarks according to url, title, tags or summary.

 * Supports multiple user accounts.

-* Supports public and group directory of links which can be shared with public or group of users.
+* Supports public and group directory for every user, which can be shared with public or group of users.

+* Upload any file from web-interface for archieving.

+* Easy to use admin interface for managing multiple users.

+* Import bookmarks saved in Netscape Bookmark HTML file format.

 # Installation

-First make sure that **python 3.5+** is installed on system and install following packages using native package manager.
+First make sure that **python 3.5.2+** is installed on system and install following packages using native package manager.

-    2. virtualenv
+    1. virtualenv

-    3. wkhtmltopdf (for html to pdf/png conversion)
+    2. wkhtmltopdf (for html to pdf/png conversion)

-    4. redis-server (optional)
+    3. redis-server (optional)

 Installation of above dependencies in Arch or Arch based distros